colah/ByronTrialNotes/day7.md

    * And because of concerns about destruction of evidence.
  * This is standard?
    * At least in the drug squad that I'm part of.
- * First step in seach warrant is to secure premise.
+ * First step in search warrant is to secure premise.
  * Triggered the arrest.
  * You know that the location is going to be secured, and know where Mr. Sonne is and once you arrest him you know he isn't there.
  * Presumably no one shows up at the house?